chriskpeterson/vuepress2/docs/rewrites.md

 The RealPresense Group series solution powers on with a proximity sensor power switch.
 The proximity sensor detects movement up to two inches.
 :::
 ::: warning
-Only connect peripherals when the system is powered off.
+Only connect peripherals when the solution is powered off.
 :::

 1. Before connecting power to the codec, connect all peripheral devices.
 2. Connect power to the codec.
-3. Power on the system using the proximity power switch.
+3. Power on the solution using the proximity power switch located on the front right-side of the codec.

 ### Explanation
 * Reduce the word count and use simplified English for clear translation.
 It's not necessary to state what a product  doesn't have.